codecollab-io/cc-compiler/README.md

 `attacher.stop()` Stops compilation.

 ### Events
-Both the Compiler and Attach can emit 3 events
+Both the Compiler and Attach can emit 3 events.
 * `error` emitted whenever the compiler encountered an error.
 * `inc` emitted whenever the running program outputs anything to STDOUT or STDERR.
 * `done` emitted when the program is finished running or it has timed out.

 The Compiler also has an additional event
 * `launched` emitted when the program has launched successfully.